 Update, February 2021: PS5 review, 3 months later

-Sony is launching its most ambitious console to date on Nov.
+Sony launched its most ambitious console to date on Nov.
 12, 2020 with the PS5.
 The company dominated the last generation with the PS4 and silenced naysayers who said that console gaming was dead.
-After selling upwards of 112 million units over the last seven years, Sony hopes to replicate its success with the PlayStation 5, which has already shattered pre-sales of its predecessor in a fraction of the time.
+After selling upwards of 112 million units over the last seven years, Sony hopes to replicate its success with the PlayStation 5, and if early demand is any indication, that shouldn't be a problem.
 If you're looking to buy a PS5, just be aware that the demand is immense right now, and it could be a while before you're able to find one in stock.

 However, the strength of the PS5, plus the revolutionary and welcome changes Sony made to the DualSense controller, will put it over the edge as my favorite console.
 That just shows how good a job Sony has done to win me over.

-While I only had access to a standard PS5 and a DualSense controller for this review, Sony is also releasing the PS5 Digital Edition that people may also want to check out.
+While I only had access to a standard PS5 and a DualSense controller for this review, Sony has also released the PS5 Digital Edition that people may also want to check out.
 It's the exact same console as its counterpart, specs and all, minus the disc drive.

 At a glance